barbazul/1kfa/mod_guide_player.md

 ## Third Phase

-In the third phase, you can absorb Stamina and Wounds with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.
+In the third phase, you may absorb Stamina and Wounds with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.